-FIDO Certification is currently available for UAF 1.0 and 1.1, and U2F 1.0 and 1.1 Specifications for Server, Client, and Authenticator implementations.
+FIDO Certification is currently available for UAF 1.0 and 1.1, U2F 1.0 and 1.1, and FIDO2 2.0 Specifications for Server, Client, and Authenticator implementations.
 For U2F, the transport may be Bluetooth Low Energy, NFC, or USB.

 All implementations completing the FIDO Certification process are required to pass Functional Certification requirements, including Conformance Self-Validation and Interoperability Testing.

 Note that Authenticators, as the key to FIDO security, are able to certify to different levels.
 Higher levels provide higher assurance of security and privacy.
-Currently Level 1 and Level 2 are available, see Authenticator Certification Levels for more information.
-Additional process steps are required for L1 and L2 Certification after Functional requirements are met.
+Currently Level 1, Level 2, Level 3, and Level 3+ are available, see Authenticator Certification Levels for more information.
+Additional process steps are required for L1, L2, L3, and L3+ Certification after Functional requirements are met.

 Supported Specification Versions

 The FIDO Certification program upholds the latest standards developed by the FIDO Alliance.

 When a new FIDO Specification version is approved as a Proposed Standard, and test tools are available for the new version, any implementations applying for FIDO Certification may implement the new version.
 A new version refers to a version within the same specification family, so for example, UAF 1.0 upgrading to UAF 1.1.